reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 We can find `strcpy()` part is vulnerable.

 #### 3. *Objdump*
-Unfortunately, we cannot work with two cheats above on normal programs having neither source code nor debugging information.
+We could examine the source code with the two methods above.
+Unfortunately, we cannot work with them on normal programs having neither original source code nor debugging information.
 Instead, we should manually examine its assembly code with ***objdump***.

-###
+### 3. Analyzing Stack